Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Diagonalization against All Polynomial-Time Deterministic Turing Machines

-In the above, we need to say more about (\ref{item4}).
-Because the universal NTM $M_0$ diagonalizes against all polynomial-time deterministic Turing machines, it can flip the answer immediately due to $\mathcal{P}=co\mathcal{P}$.
-If $M_0$ diagonalizes against all NTMs, then other techniques must be presented. \end{proof}
+0.1 cm We need to remark more about item (\ref{item4}) in the proof of Theorem \ref{theorem4}.
+Because the universal nondeterministic Turing machine $M_0$ diagonalizes against all polynomial-time deterministic Turing machines, it can flip the answer immediately when the simulation ends due to If it is the case that $M_0$ diagonalizes against a list of polynomial-time nondeterministic Turing machines, then other techniques must be presented, since we do not know whether the following relationship holds or not.
+Currently, we completely have no idea about how to prove or disprove this important relationship.

+0.3 cm \begin{remark} More simply, the reader can regard the universal nondeterministic Turing machine $M_0$ as a combination of a deterministic universal Turing machine $\mathcal{U}$ and a nondeterministic Turing machine $\mathcal{H}$, the similar construction of which appeared in Turing \cite{Tur37} for the first time (see p.
+247, \cite{Tur37}).

+In fact, we can design our universal nondeterministic Turing machine $M_0$ to be more complicated.
+For example, since we can encode any polynomial-time nondeterministic Turing machine into a binary string representing itself followed by its order $10^k1$ (see \cite{Lin21b}), the input to $M_0$ can be classified into three types: If the input is a polynomial-time deterministic Turing machine, then $M_0$ does the work specified in the proof of Theorem \ref{theorem4} except item (5); if the input is a polynomial-time nondeterministic Turing machine $N$ (of time complexity $n^k+k$), then $M_0$ can set the counter of tape $3$ to count up to then simulate $N$ nondeterministically in time $n^{k+1}$ and output its answer, i.e., accepting if $N$ accepts and rejecting if $N$ rejects; otherwise, $M_0$ rejects the input.
+Note that such a design does not change $M_0$'s time complexity.

-0.3 cm \begin{remark} In general, the diagonalization technique used in the proof of Theorem \ref{theorem4} can not directly apply to diagonalizing against a list of nondeterministic Turing machines of time complexity $T(n)$ within time $L(n)$, where $T(n) = o(L(n))$.
-Because a nondeterministic Turing machine that runs in time $O(T(n))$ may have $2^{O(T(n))}$ branches, it is unclear how to determine whether it accepts and then flips the answer in time $O(L(n))$, assuming that $L(n)<2^{T(n)}$.
-That is, we do not know whether $\mathcal{NP}=co\mathcal{NP}$, as observed by Cook \cite{Coo73}, Hence, in his work \cite{Coo73}, Cook uses the {\it lazy diagonalization} technique to prove a nondeterministic time hierarchy theorem.
-Also see \cite{AB09}.
-Fortunately, in Theorem \ref{theorem4}, we diagonalize against all deterministic Turing machines (of time complexity $T(n)=O(n^k)$ for any $k\in\mathbb{N}_1$) rather than nondeterministic Turing machines. \end{remark}
+In general, the diagonalization techniques used in the proof of Theorem \ref{theorem4} can not directly apply to diagonalizing against a collection of nondeterministic time-bounded Turing machines within time where Because a nondeterministic Turing machine that runs in time may have branches, it is unclear how to determine whether it accepts and then flips the answer in time assuming that That is, we do not know whether as observed by Cook \cite{Coo73}.
+Thus, in his work \cite{Coo73}, Cook uses different techniques and then, by ``indirect" diagonalization, which is somewhat complicated (e.g., the ingredient of technique from \cite{Iba72} with other complicated techniques), to show a nondeterministic time hierarchy theorem \cite{Coo73} (it has to say that there exist other techniques such as {\em lazy diagonalization} that are also capable of showing nondeterministic time hierarchy theorems; see e.g., \cite{AB09,For00,FS07,Zak83}.
+More surprisingly, Fortnow \cite{FS17} developed a much more elegant and simple style of diagonalization to show nondeterministic time hierarchy).
+But fortunately, we diagonalize against all polynomial-time deterministic Turing machines rather than polynomial-time nondeterministic Turing machines in Theorem \ref{theorem4} and its proof, so our nondeterministic Turing machine $M_0$ can flip the answer immediately when the simulation ends. \end{remark} 0.3 cm